 Step 3: Spray paint pumpkins with chosen colors.

 Repeat the spray paint process with the three colors you chose.

 Let dry completely.

-Step 4: Fill plastic pumpkins and arrange as porch decor.
+Step 4: Fill plastic pumpkins and arrange as cheap fall porch decor.

 You can fill the plastic pumpkins with just about anything.
 Sticks, weeds, plants, branches, ferns, flowers, straw, fabric, newspaper… the sky is the limit.

 I used some clippings from my landscaping to fill the buckets.